HASEL-UZH/PersonalAnalytics/README.md

 ## 🚀 Maintenance Status
-As you might have noticed, the project is not maintained super actively anymore due to changing priorities of the involved people.
+As you might have noticed, the project was not maintained super actively anymore due to changing priorities of the involved people.
 However, the most important [data trackers](https://github.com/HASEL-UZH/PersonalAnalytics/blob/dev-am/documentation/ARCHITECTURE.md#data-trackers) were ported to run on both `Windows` and `macOS` using `Typescript` and some OS-native code.
 They are OSS, actively used and maintained here:
 - [WindowsActivityTracker](https://github.com/HASEL-UZH/PA.WindowsActivityTracker/tree/main/typescript) that allows to log the timestamp, app name and window title of the currently active window, in addition to an automated catgorization into the `Activity` (method described in this [publication](https://andre-meyer.ch/TSE20).
 - [UserInputTracker](https://github.com/HASEL-UZH/PA.UserInputTracker/tree/main/typescript) that allows to log moue movement, clicks, scrolls and keystrokes with timestamps (not actual keys, only the type (any, navigate, delete) for privacy reasons)
+In 2024, we've started porting the original PersonalAnalytics for Windows (written in C#) to Electron and hope to have an update at the end of Q1'2024.

 ## Tool Releases
 - [Windows (Installer)](https://www.andre-meyer.ch/DATA/PA/RELEASE/index.html) (note that Windows SmartScreen might ask you to unblock the install)